 A: Summer is usually the least-busy period for NCAA Equestrian coaches, and thus ideal for devoting time to reviewing videos and resumes.
-However, any time during the candidate's junior year is recommended for initial contact with Equestrian coaches either by email, letter, phone call or campus visit.
-In terms of correspondence, it's important to know that email, phone calls, and texts cannot be initiated by a coach until September 1 of the prospect’s junior year in high school.
-After September 1 of the prospect’s junior year coaches can have unlimited email, phone, or text communication with a prospect.
+However, any time after June 15th of the candidate's sophomore year is recommended for initial contact with Equestrian coaches either by email, letter, phone call.
+In terms of correspondence, it's important to know that email, phone calls, and texts cannot be initiated by a coach until June 15th following the prospect’s sophomore year in high school.
+After June 15th following the prospect’s sophomore year coaches can have unlimited email, phone, or text communication with a prospect.

 Q: When a candidate makes initial contact with a NCAA Equestrian coach, what method is usually recommended – i.e., email, letter, phone call, etc.?

 A: After submitting the Equestrian Athlete Questionnaire, a follow-up email to the coach is recommended – with personal material (video, resume, etc.) emailed separately-some questionnaires require a youtube video upon submission.
 In these initial emails, candidates are advised to let coaches know their current high school year and anticipated graduation date, so the coaches will know if there are any restrictions on the method of their response.

 Q: Once a candidate has established contact with a coach, should she continue to update the coach on her riding progress and accomplishments?
 And if so, how often should she submit updates?